Learn More Oregon 12 and 24

 - But it is ALWAYS up to the rider to know the course.
 Riders may be disqualified for going off course.

-You can edit your info online at bike reg until Monday before the event
+You can edit your info online at bike reg until Wednesday before the event.

 What if I have trouble out there?

 - Mountain bikers watch out for each other, and you should come prepared to be in the woods with proper gear, clothing, and tools.

 - If you need mechanical help, you should walk along the direction of the course to the next radio checkpoint, aid station or finish line.
 Do not leave the course or you may become lost.
 Check-in with the Officials at the finish that you have returned safely.

 Propane heat works for cooking and heat sources.
 Please keep an eye on all heat sources at all times.
 In 2019 the high was 85